For CEOs, $11.7 million a year is just middle of the pack

 The second-highest paid CEO was Leslie Moonves of CBS.
 He made $68.4 million, including a $20 million bonus.
 CBS stock fell in 2017, but the company's board highlighted how CBS is producing more premium content where it has an ownership stake, among other accomplishments.

 No. 3 was W. Nicholas Howley at TransDigm, which designs and produces aircraft components.
 He earned $61 million, including $51.2 million of payments from the company on stock options he holds, as if they had earned dividends.
-Howley, a Transdigm co-founder, left his position as CEO last month and became executive chairman.
+Howley, a Transdigm co-founder, left his position as CEO last month.
+He is now executive chairman.

 Jeffrey Bewkes of Time Warner was the fourth-highest paid CEO at $49 million.
 Time Warner rejiggered its compensation formulas for executives following its deal to be acquired by AT&T, which was announced in 2016 but is still awaiting government approval.
 Bewkes received restricted stock valued at $32 million.